I spent a weekend in Amsterdam alone on my fifth visit to the city. Here are my costs and itinerary for spending the perfect weekend in Amsterdam.

-If you live in Europe or are traveling in this continent, then Amsterdam is a destination that you just shouldn’t let yourself miss.
+If you live in Europe or are traveling on this continent, then Amsterdam is a destination that you just shouldn’t let yourself miss.
 It has everything possible that you’d ever want in a travel destination.

-Let’s talk about the typical European stuff, Amsterdam has it all – old buildings, churches, and what not.
-Yawn – that can get boring after a while, but Amsterdam has its own interesting spin on this.
-Amsterdam has unique narrow buildings that look asymmetrical and are mostly red, black, and brownish-orange in color.
+Let’s talk about the typical European stuff, Amsterdam has it all – old buildings, churches, and whatnot.
+Yawn – that can get boring after a while.
+But Amsterdam is special because it has its own interesting spin on this.
+How cool is that?

 While you can find baroque architectural style in most big European cities, in Amsterdam you will find the Dutch Baroque style, which evolved differently because of the Dutch Golden Ages.
-As a result, the buildings are totally different and you can stare at them in wonder for long.
+Yes, the capital of the Netherlands thrived in the 17th and 18th centuries because of its trade.

-What I love about Amsterdam’s canals is that they are close to each other and most are supper narrow so it makes them fun and easy to explore.
-I love walking on the little bridges that go over the canals and bright flowers on them.
+What I love about Amsterdam’s canals is that they are close to each other and most are super narrow so it makes them fun and easy to explore.
+I love walking on the little bridges that go over the canals and have bright flowers on them.

 They are parked on the bridges, along the canals, actually alongside everything you’d see a bunch of them.
-I never thought I’d say this about bikes but they actually do a good job in bejeweling Amsterdam.
+I never thought I’d say this about bikes but they actually do a good job of bejeweling Amsterdam.

-Talking about the bicycles, if you have even a little bit of an experience riding one then by all means rent one and ride it in Amsterdam.
+Talking about the bicycles, if you have even a little bit of experience riding one then by all means rent one and ride it in Amsterdam.
 It is the ONE place in the world where one needs to experience riding a bicycle.

-Moreover, the city is insanely bicycle friendly so you will move around like a king.
+Moreover, the city is insanely bicycle-friendly so you will move around like a king.
 This brings me to the next point.

 Oh hey, below is the structure of this Amsterdam weekend guide.
 If you want to jump directly to the weekend itinerary, then you can do so by clicking the link below for that section:

 How much does a weekend in Amsterdam cost?
-(Based on What I spent in July 2021)

 Ahem, if it is your first time in Amsterdam then make sure you go through my essential tips for visiting Amsterdam along with this article.
 I have often visited Amsterdam for a weekend and most of my visits were in the summer months.

-My last weekend trip to Amsterdam was in July 2021 and here’s what I spent.
+My last weekend trip to Amsterdam was in June 2023 and here’s what I spent.
 My Amsterdam weekend expenses will shock you, they were lower than what you’d expect because of the I Amsterdam card:

-Cost of meals and drinks: EUR 110 – 160
+Cost of meals and drinks: EUR 160 – 190

-- Breakfast on Saturday: EUR 10
+- Breakfast on Saturday: EUR 20

-- Lunch with beer on Saturday: EUR 12
+- Lunch with beer on Saturday: EUR 22

-- Dinner on Saturday: EUR 20 (I overate, really I did eat double)
+- Dinner on Saturday: EUR 30 (I overate, really I did eat double)

-- Breakfast on Sunday: EUR 13
+- Breakfast on Sunday: EUR 15

-- Lunch with beer on Sunday: EUR 15
+- Lunch with beer on Sunday: EUR 20

-Moreover, your cost of eating and drinking can be cut into half if you don’t drink as much as I do.
+Moreover, your cost of eating and drinking can be cut in half if you don’t drink a cocktail or a beer with your meal.
 I don’t drink that much but it is more than most people do.
-I drank one beer with every lunch and two beers with most dinners.
+I drank one beer or a cocktail with every lunch and two with most dinners.

 Cost of the I Amsterdam City Card: EUR 85 for 48 hours

-This card covers the cost of museums, internal transportation (trams, buses, metros, ferries), bicycle rental, one canal cruise, attractions in 2-3 nearby towns and many other things that you’d spend your money on in Amsterdam.
+This card covers the cost of museums, internal transportation (trams, buses, metros, ferries), bicycle rental, one canal cruise, attractions in 2-3 nearby towns, and many other things that you’d spend your money on in Amsterdam.

 Suggested post: Is the I Amsterdam City Card worth it?